Bidirectional Sync Conflict Resolution in ServiceNow: Fix It with an Attribute Authority Matrix

 What causes data oscillation in a ServiceNow bidirectional CMDB sync?

-What is an attribute authority matrix and how does it stop write conflicts?
+What is an attribute authority matrix and how does it resolve bidirectional sync conflict resolution?

 How do I decide which CI attributes should be discovery-owned vs. manually maintained?